Jarmander333/css-shaded-sphere/README.md

 # css-shaded-sphere
 A shaded circle in pure css.
+All you really need to know.